 Having said that, boundaries are, as of now, only on paper, or can be spotted funnily on a GPS…easily missable in actuality, since a sign board marks the boundary.
 Also, you’ll realize you’ve entered UK territory when suddenly the GPS starts talking in miles vs kilometers. 😁

-Irish folks, on the whole, are a friendly cheery, relaxed bunch of folks, who may not go out of their way, but will always guide you in the right direction.
+Irish folks, on the whole, are a friendly cheery, relaxed bunch of folks, who will always guide you in the right direction.

 We had 9 days in Ireland, not much by any standard but since we had plans to be in London already, we latched on the opportunity to visit Ireland, a wish, brewing in the mind for some time!